The answers to every question you’ve ever asked, wanted to ask, or didn’t even know you were supposed to ask …

 It’s a small hardware device that you place on your screen to perform the calibration process.

 They vary in size and shape between brands, but loosely speaking they’re about the size of a mouse.
 They are USB-powered, and come with software to control the process.
-They function equally well on both Mac and PC (I’m not aware of any calibrators that only work on one platform).
+They work exactly the same on both Mac and PC.

 What is monitor calibration?